DanielMaritim/React-app-2/README.md

 A simple React App using babel with JSX syntax as I learn how to use babel as a tool with React.js

-It uses the babel cli
+It uses the in-browser Babel transformer
 ````
 <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>
 ````